jordelver/elver.me/uses/index.md

 - _SPEAKERS_ -- [Audioengine A2] powered speakers.
 Not currently plugged in, for
   reasons.

-- _PHONE_ -- [Apple iPhone 13].
-I really like this phone.
-However, for some reason, in the heat of the moment, I decided to go for Gold.
+- _PHONE_ -- [Apple iPhone 14 Pro].
+Same old - USB-C where art thou? ~~However,
+  for some reason, in the heat of the moment, I decided to go for Gold.
 No idea why, I’m a space grey guy normally.
-I'll try not to do _that_ again.
+I'll try not to do _that_ again.~~ Reader, I went with Deep Purple for this one.

 - _WATCH_ -- [Apple Watch Series 7 GPS, 45mm Midnight Aluminium Case] with Dark
   Cherry Sport Band, for gym use, and Black/Pure Platinum Nike Sport Loop, for